 - Skin irritation.

 EPA has also classified formaldehyde as one of the probable human carcinogens.
-The national cancer institute has concluded that studies in people and lab research where exposure to this contaminant can lead to leukemia and myeloid leukemia within humans.
+In addition, the national cancer institute has concluded that studies in people and lab research where exposure to this contaminant can lead to leukemia and myeloid leukemia in humans.

 Methods For Removing Formaldehyde from Your Home

 How to remove formaldehyde from the air in your indoor environment includes the following measures:

 It is highly advised to get your hands on formaldehyde-free products.
 Such products reduce exposure to formaldehyde, an excellent practice for indulging in a healthy lifestyle.

 Make sure to increase ventilation in the office/ home by just opening the windows.

 You can also watch the heating ventilation air conditioning system, which cleanses the air by removing all bad air from the internal environment with fresh, clean air from outside to inside through an advanced filtration method.

 What else you can do like me is install a top-notch air purifier.
 Air purifiers are an excellent investment for all who love inhaling fresh air without contaminants, pollutants, or dirt allergens.
 The air purifier cleans the air and removes all the polluted air.

 Air purifiers help filter indoor air pollutants that travel in airspace with entrapment of contaminants in filter media that helps improve indoor air quality.